jdi-docs/jdi-light/source/includes/documentation/_vue_js_elements.md

   }
 ```

-The `v-slider` component is a better visualization of the number input.
+The `v-range-slider` component is a better visualization of the number input.
 It is used for gathering numerical user data.
 Sliders reflect a range of values along a bar, from which users may select a single value.
 They are ideal for adjusting settings such as volume, brightness, or applying image filters.